SUMMERxKx/Clio/README.md

-# Remitly ChatBot
+# Clio ChatBot

-This is a Remitly-themed chatbot built with React and integrated with the Gemini API.
-The chatbot provides answers on topics related to Remitly’s international money transfer services, exchange rates, and company information, helping users interact with relevant data seamlessly.
+This is a Clio-themed chatbot built with React and integrated with the Gemini API.
+The chatbot provides answers on topics related to Clio's company information, helping users interact with relevant data seamlessly.

 ## Features

-- **User Interface**: Custom Remitly-themed design built using React components.
+- **User Interface**: Custom Clio-themed design built using React components.
 - **API Integration**: Uses the Gemini API to fetch data and respond to user queries.
-- **Interactive Elements**: Provides information on Remitly topics such as exchange rates, transfer methods, and customer support.
+- **Interactive Elements**: Provides information on Clio's topics.
 - **Responsive Design**: Optimized for all screen sizes and devices.

 ## Limitations